Anreol/VoidQoL/Package/VoidQoL/README.md

 And for Void Locus:
 - Increase Signal charge with enemy kills.
 (D: False)
+- Ban drones and other NPCs from entering Void Locus, so they don't get killed by the fog.
+(D: False)
 - Option to decrease signal radius if an enemy steps inside.
 (D: True)
 - Option to change the charge zone from a sphere to a tube (like Moon's escape sequence or Simulacrum).
 (D: True)
 - Option to give players inside the fog a speed boost whenever a signal gets activated.
 (D: True)